Kidney stones are among the most painful medical conditions.

 Pomegranate juice helps you flush out kidney stones while also improving your overall kidney health.
 It also lowers the acidity of your urine, thus helping prevent kidney stones from reoccurring.
 You can drink as much pomegranate juice as you want.

-Avoid pomegranate juice if you’re taking blood pressure medication, as the combination could cause your blood pressure to go too low.
+Avoid pomegranate juice if you’re taking blood pressure medication, as the combination could cause your blood pressure to decrease critically.

 Celery juice is very easy to make – you just have to blend a celery stick with enough water.
 Like pomegranate juice, celery juice helps flush out your body to get rid of kidney stones more easily.
 It also eradicates toxins that cause the formation of kidney stones in the first place.